mmerabet42/42sh/README.md

 We deviated from a base of mine but the final project was the result of the contribution of [Jeremi Raymond](https://github.com/jraymond96), [Sebastien Le Rest](https://github.com/SLeRest), [Gaetan Dufay](https://github.com/gdufay) and me [Mohammed Merabet](https://github.com/mmerabet42), we each worked on different aspect of the project but my main duty was to make all the abstraction and the genericity of a system that should simplify the addition of new features.

 Thanks to that abstraction, it was easier to get the project at its full potential.
-For example adding features that were not mandatory, like shell scripting or even job control.
+For example adding features that were not mandatory, such as shell scripting and job control.

 Thanks to our hard work we got a final grade of *121* !